okanexe/Software-Data-Engineer-Assignment/README.md

 To tear down, you should run following command: docker-compose -f ./docker-compose.yml down

-Important Note: If you tear down docker containers after ingesting data, you will lose the data you ingested and you have to ingest data again.
+Important Note: If you tear down docker containers after ingesting data, you will lose the data you ingested and you have to ingest data again.<br>

-After setup is completed;
+After setup is completed;<br>
-You can access Kafka from port 9092 on your localhost You can access PostgreSQL from port 5432 on your localhost.
-Credentials are:
+You can access Kafka from port 9092 on your localhost<br>
+You can access PostgreSQL from port 5432 on your localhost.
+Credentials are:<br>
-Username: postgres
+Username: postgres<br>
-Password: 123456
+Password: 123456<br>

 <h2>Data</h2>
 There are two data sources: